 Our management will generally continue to explore ways to expand our current market spaces and develop new ones that may offer more opportunity.
-This may take the shape of organic growth or through acquisition of other companies.
+This may take the shape of organic growth or through acquisition or merger with other companies.
 In any event, IAI will be aggressive and will take more risks in terms of investment in business development, exploring the potential of diversified business opportunities, and seeking targets of acquisition.

-In January 2017, we were notified that IAI's team, for which we assumed a subcontractor role, was one of a number of small business awardees on the Defense Logistics Agency's (DLA) 16 Enterprise Technical Services (JETS) contract.
+In March 2017, we were awarded a subcontract as a small business team member of the prime contractor on the Defense Logistics Agency's (DLA) J6 Enterprise Technical Services (JETS) contract.
 The DLA JETS contract is a five-year, \$6.015B ceiling, base Indefinite Delivery Indefinite Quantity (IDIQ) contract.
-JETS is now DLA's contract vehicle of choice for a full range of IT services as well as technical and management expertise that supports applications, software, hardware, infrastructure, and systems, across the DLA Enterprise.
+JETS is a DLA contract vehicle for a full range of IT services as well as technical and management expertise that supports applications, software, hardware, infrastructure, and systems, across the DLA Enterprise.
 Additionally, this contract is available for use by other Department of Defense agencies and organizations.
-DLA's contracting office has repeatedly expressed their willingness to allow fellow members of the Defense Department community to take advantage of the contract's broad Labor Category structure and extremely competitive rates.

-In a further effort to expand our exposure to new IT opportunities reserved for certain government set-asides, we entered into an SBA approved Mentor-Protégé agreement with Dodge City Communications Inc. (dba Federal City Contractors SDVOSB ("FEDCITY")).
-This three year agreement, beginning on January 6, 2017, provides a mechanism for IAI, acting as a mentor, to provide certain forms of assistance including, but not limited to management, technical, administrative, contractual and business development to FEDCITY.
+In a further effort to expand our exposure to new IT opportunities reserved for certain government set-asides, we have entered into an SBA approved Mentor-Protégé agreement with Dodge City Communications Inc. (dba Federal City Contractors SDVOSB ("FEDCITY")).
+This three-year agreement, beginning on January 6, 2017, provides a mechanism for IAI, acting as a mentor, to provide certain forms of assistance including, but not limited to management, technical, administrative, contractual and business development to FEDCITY.
 This support is intended to facilitate FEDCITY's ongoing development as an effective government contractor and open the door to federal contracting opportunities and set-asides that favor such teaming arrangements between our two companies.

 Certain government contracts related to IAI's business are now limiting future awards to companies certified under designated quality management systems such as ISO 9001:2015.
 The ISO 9001 family of quality management systems is designed to help organizations ensure that they meet the needs of customers and other stakeholders while meeting statutory and regulatory requirements related to a product or program.
 Third-party certification bodies provide independent confirmation that organizations meet the requirements of ISO 9001.
 In the second half of 2016, IAI developed the processes and procedures required by the ISO 9001:2015 so as to be in compliance with this standard and expand our ability to bid on future contracts that require such certification.
-We received notice by the independent registrar that IAI passed the Stage One audit and was cleared for the final Stage Two review and audit.
-We anticipate this certification audit to occur in or about the second quarter of 2017.
+We received notice by the independent registrar in June 2017 that IAI passed its Stage Two Audit and was subsequently awarded ISO 9001:2015 certification.
+IAI continues to undergo periodic internal and external audits as required by regulations to ensure compliance with the ISO quality management standard.